telerik/winforms-docs/propertygrid/type-converters.md

         Private m_BloodType As String
 ````

 {{endregion}}

 ![propertygrid-type-converters 003](images/propertygrid-type-converters003.png)

 ## Culture aware TypeConverter

-This example demonstrates how to apply a culture aware __TypeConverter__ to the __TotalLungCapacity__ property
-          which can convert input from Cubic Inches and Cubic Centimeters but when converting data for display it uses the current culture
-          to determine which system of measurement to use (Imperial or Metric).
+This example demonstrates how to apply a culture aware __TypeConverter__ to the __TotalLungCapacity__ property which can convert input from Cubic Inches and Cubic Centimeters but when converting data for display it uses the current culture to determine which system of measurement to use (Imperial or Metric).
 The value is stored in Cubic Centimeters.
-        #_[C#]_

 {{source=..\SamplesCS\PropertyGrid\PropertyGridTypeConverters.cs region=VolumeTypeConverter}}
 {{source=..\SamplesVB\PropertyGrid\PropertyGridTypeConverters.vb region=VolumeTypeConverter}}